 b.
 INTERIM FINANCIAL STATEMENTS.
-The accompanying unaudited interim financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission (SEC) for reporting of interim financial information.
+The accompanying unaudited interim financial statements have been prepared in accordance with U.S. generally accepted accounting principles, and pursuant to the rules and regulations of the Securities and Exchange Commission (SEC) for reporting of interim financial information.
 Pursuant to such rules and regulations, certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the U.S. have been condensed or omitted.

 In the opinion of management, the accompanying unaudited interim financial statements of the Company contain all adjustments (consisting of only normal recurring adjustments) necessary to present fairly the financial position of the Company as of the dates and for the periods presented.
-Accordingly, these statements should be read in conjunction with the financial statements and notes thereto for the year ended December 31, 2012 included in the 2012 Annual Report on Form 10-K filed by the Company with the SEC.
-The results of operations for the three and six months ended June 30, 2013 are not necessarily indicative of the results to be expected for any future period or for the full 2013 fiscal year.
+Accordingly, these statements should be read in conjunction with the financial statements and notes thereto for the year ended December 31, 2013 included in the 2013 Annual Report on Form 10-K filed by the Company with the SEC.
+The results of operations for the three months ended March 31, 2014 are not necessarily indicative of the results to be expected for any future period or for the full 2014 fiscal year.

 - c.
 USE OF ESTIMATES.
 The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates. - d.
 CASH AND CASH EQUIVALENTS.
 The Company considers all highly liquid instruments purchased with an original maturity of three months or less to be cash equivalents.
-Cash equivalents consist mainly of certificates of deposit and money market funds.
+Cash equivalents consist mainly of money market funds.
 The Company has substantially all of its cash and cash equivalents deposited with one financial institution. - e.
 CERTIFICATES OF DEPOSIT.
-The certificates of deposit were issued by a banking institution and are recorded at cost plus accrued interest.
-The original maturity was greater than three months but did not exceed one year.
+The certificates of deposit are issued by a banking institution and are recorded at cost plus accrued interest.
+The original maturity is greater than three months but does not exceed one year.
 Interest income is recorded in the statement of operations as it is earned.
-Carrying value at June 30, 2013 and December 31, 2012 approximates fair value. - f.
+Carrying value at March 31, 2014 and December 31, 2013 approximates fair value. - f.
 SHORT-TERM INVESTMENTS.
 The Company invests in short-term investments in high credit-quality funds in order to obtain higher yields on its cash available for investments.
-As of June 30, 2013 and December 31, 2012 short-term investments consisted of a short-term bond fund.
+As of March 31, 2014 and December 31, 2013 short-term investments consisted of money market funds and a short-term bond fund.
 Such investments are not insured by the Federal Deposit Insurance Corporation.
-Short-term investments at June 30, 2013 and December 31, 2012 were considered trading securities.
+Short-term investments at March 31, 2014 and December 31, 2013 were considered trading securities.
 Trading securities are recorded at fair value based on the closing market price of the security.
-For trading securities, the Company charges realized gains and losses and unrealized gains and losses to earnings.
-Unrealized losses for the three and six months ended June 30, 2013 were nominal. - g.
+For trading securities, the Company recognizes realized gains and losses and unrealized gains and losses to earnings.
+Realized and unrealized gains(losses) for the three months ended March 31, 2014 and 2013 were nominal. - g.
 PREPAID EXPENSES.
 Prepaid expenses consist primarily of prepaid research fees, prepaid insurance and prepaid subscription fees.
 Prepaid research fees consists of advances for the Company's product development activities, including drug manufacturing, contracts for pre-clinical studies, clinical trials, regulatory affairs and consulting.
 Such advances are recorded as expense as the related goods are received or the related services are performed. - h.
 FAIR VALUE OF FINANCIAL INSTRUMENTS.
 The Company's financial instruments consist of cash and cash equivalents, certificates of deposit, short-term investments, accounts payables, accrued expenses and other liabilities, and warrants liability.
-At June 30, 2013 and December 31, 2012, the fair value of these instruments approximated their carrying value.
+At March 31, 2014 and December 31, 2013, the fair value of these instruments approximated their carrying value.